tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 The way `Serf` works is with a `gossip protocol`, it's a way to design the communication that has his name issued from the analogy of workers spreading rumors, everyone periodically talks to someone else randomly and the information therefore spreads.
 There is another analogy that calls such a communication scheme an `epidemic protocol`, as a parallel can be made between the way the information spread and a virus would spread
 (source)[https://en.wikipedia.org/wiki/Gossip_protocol].

-One of the other way for the discovery to happen on Docker is the way used by `Traefik` (already used as an example earlier), Traefik discovery uses an access to the Docker API to detect running containter and information on these containers to detect the services.
-In our case we would allow `ha` to use the Docker API and tell him that every container with a LABEL `backend` is a container running the webapp.
+One of the other way for the discovery to happen on Docker is the way used by `Traefik` (already used as an example earlier), `Traefik` discovery uses an access to the Docker API to detect running container and information on these containers to detect the services.
+In our case we would allow `ha` to use the Docker API and tell him that every container with a LABEL `backend` is a container running the `webapp`.

-The fondamental difference between these approach is that the way we configure the discovery from our proxy instance is not different from how we could do it with an infrastructure not based on Docker, where the method using `Docker API` is obviously based on using Docker.
+The fundamental difference between these approach is that the way we configure the discovery from our proxy instance is not different from how we could do it with an infrastructure not based on Docker, where the method using `Docker API` is obviously based on using Docker.

 ### Task 3: React to membership changes